Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

          - Your code must be 3 lines long
          - You have to use f-strings tips

-4. Print float
+4. Print float.
      Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.

           - You can find the source code here
           - The output of the program should be: